 Modern readers seem to hate long sentences.
 I mean, there is a huge difference between, say, J.R.R.
 Tolkien and James Paterson.
 Tolkien’s writing may have been filed with a mixture of sentence structures but it was also constructed with a measured cadence that often waxed poetic.
 James Patterson sells a hell of a lot of books.
 If you look at his writing, his sentence structures are short and simple, for the most part.

-The writers of today are not only fearful of long sentence structures, but many of them do not understand the syntax of compound and complex structures.
+The writers of today are not only fearful of long sentence structures, but many of them do not understand the syntax of the compound or complex sentence structures.
 I was editing a manuscript today at the press.
-I have to say that sometimes it`s a joy and at other times it can be mundane.
-That said, I was lucky enough to be working on a manuscript that was funny as hell but the writers sentences did not vary in terms of length and structure, much.
+I have to say that sometimes it’s a joy, and, at other times, it can be mundane.
+That said, I was lucky enough to be working on a manuscript that was funny as hell but the writer’s sentences did not vary in terms of length and structure, much.
 He had a maze of compound and complex sentences.
 This makes for a difficult and eye burning read.
 Sometimes content and plot will save the day—but not always.
 He needed to use more pronouns, and vary his sentences from simple to the more complex to give a smoother flow to his writing.

 The simple sentence structure is a subject + a verb + a direct object.
 Ex: John drove the car.

 The above sentence has a transitive verb which requires a direct object.
 This is the most common simple sentence.
-There are VG (the verb that gives) and VC (the verb of consideration) structures that require a direct and indirect object, but we won`t get into these definitions in this post.
-See my post “Verb types and how to identify them” for more information in this topic.
+There are VG (the verb that gives) and VC (the verb of consideration) structures that require a direct and indirect object, but we won’t get into these definitions in this post.
+See my post “Verb types and how to identify them” for more information on this topic.

 Some examples of compound sentences are as follows: